<?xml version="1.0" encoding="UTF-8"?>

 He designed a box-like structure on a framework with legs and wheels that children stood up to use, very much like what we might call a &lsquo;sand tray&rsquo; today, as can be found in early years provision all over the world.

 These sand trays were very much an indoor feature but influenced by the concept, the City of Berlin took the idea outside.
-They had begun incorporating places to play within existing city parks (playgrounds not being a common feature yet) in the 1850s and soon added sand.
+They had begun incorporating places to play within existing city parks in the 1850s (playgrounds not being a common feature yet) and soon added sand.

 At first this took the form of creating &lsquo;sand bergs&rsquo; (literally sand piles) that reportedly proved fascinating for children.
 This eventually transformed into &lsquo;sand boxes&rsquo; (also called &#39;sand pits&#39;) probably as a way of managing and preserving sand stocks.